nguyendangvietanh/nguyendangvietanh.github.io/content/project/HelicopterSystem/index.md

 This project is funded by [Grenoble INP-UGA](https://www.grenoble-inp.fr/en) at the [Esynov platform](https://www.esynov.fr/) under the supervision of Professor (Associate) [Ionela Prodan](https://scholar.google.com/citations?user=OSiQW5cAAAAJ&hl=en).

-As member of the innovation project, Mr. Nguyen started his work as a research intern in the summer of 2017, then became the team leader of this project (Sep-Dec, 2017).
+As member of the innovation project, Mr. Nguyen started his work as a research intern in the summer of 2017, then became the team leader of this project (Sep - Dec, 2017).